Amazon Kindle Loopholes 2025-2026: What Works

 What is the safest way to extract text from Kindle books?

 Screenshot-based OCR is the safest and most reliable method in 2026.
 No encryption is touched and no DRM is circumvented.
 You're photographing your own screen, much like jotting notes from a library book.
 Courts generally treat personal-use screen capture as fair use, covering study, research, and private AI analysis.
-TextMuncher automates this workflow with a Chrome extension that captures pages and runs batch OCR at 97% accuracy.
+TextMuncher automates this workflow with a browser extension that captures pages and runs batch OCR at 97% accuracy.